f9w0b/Anime_List/Anime_list_README.txt

-Text file the main branch is called main not master YEAP
+Text file the main branch is called main not master YEAPYEAP